Vivacity5X/Music-Playlist-Spring-Boot-App/README.md

 - Author & license

 ## Project overview
 This project is a simple music playlist manager.
-Users can maintain a list of songs with metadata (title, artist, album, year, genre, and optional URL).
+Users can maintain a list of songs with metadata (title, artist, duration).
 The app demonstrates:

 - Spring Boot web application structure
 - Spring Data JPA with MySQL